 Hummus and Pita

-Hummus paired with pita is one of the very best cold lunches for work (and at home) because it’s so simple to put together and it’s so satisfying.
-Use a store-bought or homemade hummus according to how much time you have and pair with easy sides including cucumbers, cherry tomatoes, cheese, and fruit.
+Hummus paired with pita is one of the very best cold lunches for work (and at home) because it’s so simple to put together and it’s so satisfying from the fiber and protein in the chickpeas and bread.
+Use a store-bought or homemade hummus according to how much time you have and pair with easy sides including cucumbers, cherry tomatoes, bell peppers, cheese, and fruit.

 This Mediterranean Quinoa Salad is one of the best make-ahead grain salads to make for work or at home.
 It’s easy to make and stores well in the fridge for up to 5 days.
-You can even change which beans you use, the type of cheese, and more to customize it for your liking.
+You can even change which beans you use, the type of cheese (or leave it out to make this vegan), and more to customize the grain bowls for your liking.

 Yogurt Muffin Lunch